Tags: merit badge

-* certification required
+* certification required (see http://threefirescouncil.org/wp-content/uploads/2017/04/TFC-High-Risk-MB-Certification-Policy_06.15.16.pdf )

 The following badges have no counselors willing to serve outside their units:

 As always, we encourage counselors to volunteer to serve all district units – they would probably get at most 1 to 2 outside requests per year, but it gives the smaller units more flexibility.
-Existing counselors may change their status to work with other scouts outside their units or change the badges they wish to counsel by submitting a signed Merit Badge Counselor Information Form (with qualifications), http://www.scouting.org/filestore/pdf/34405.pdf, to either the council or Dave Rypka.
+Existing counselors may change their status to work with other scouts outside their units or change the badges they wish to counsel by submitting a signed Merit Badge Counselor Information Form (with qualifications), http://www.scouting.org/filestore/pdf/34405.pdf, to either a council scout shop or Dave Rypka.